shivangi8293/terraform-workshop/02-iac.md

 ## Pros of Infrastructure as Code

 ### Fast
-IAC makes things faster as manual process of cofiguration is eliminated and through IAC developeers can create the infrastructure on their own instead of waiting for the IT Team to manual finish the task.
+IAC makes things faster as manual process of configuration is eliminated and through IAC developers can create the infrastructure on their own instead of waiting for the IT Team to manual finish the task.

 ### Consistent
-When we configure one resource using IAC and we have to configure similar resources the same code can be referred which will make consistent resources with no chances of missing out on configuration in case of manual process where chances of human error is higher.
+When we configure one resource using IAC, and we have to configure similar resources the same code can be referred which will make consistent resources with no chances of missing out on configuration in case of manual process where chances of human error is higher.

 ### Scalable
 With IAC same code can be used to create n number of resources but with manual process you have to configure those resources.